 Playwright/Composer David Davila was born in McAllen, TX and raised in the neighboring town of Edinburg along the Texas/Mexico border where he enjoyed a healthy appetite of enchiladas, and chile con queso.
 By the time he was able to talk he was already singing and acting for his family.
 By age eight he was writing songs, poems, and stories for anyone who would listen.

-Today David continues to write songs, poems, and full length plays.
+Today David continues to write songs, poems, and full length plays & musicals.
 He sings and acts at every chance he can get.

 Davila studied vocal performance and theatre at the University of North Texas (Dr. Linda Di Fiore – Voice), and arts management at the University of Texas San Antonio (Dr. Melody Rich – Voice).
-He studied creative writing with famed Mexican-American novelist Denise Sanchez (Loving Pedro Infante, Last of the Menu girls), song-writing with Adam Gwon (Ordinary Days), and play-writing with Rogelio Martinez (Wannamaker’s Pursuit) and Kara Corthrum (Julius by Design) at the Einhorn School of Performing Arts in New York City.
+He studied creative writing with famed Mexican-American novelist Denise Sanchez (Loving Pedro Infante, Last of the Menu Girls), song-writing with Adam Gwon (Ordinary Days), libretto with Kait Kerrigan (The Bad Years) and Marsha Norman (The Color Purple) and play-writing with Rogelio Martinez (Ping Pong) and Kara Corthrum (Julius by Design) at the Einhorn School of Performing Arts in New York City.